leouieda/tesseroids/README.rst

 *Tesseroids* is coded in the C programming language.
 It is developed by `Leonardo Uieda`_ in cooperation with Carla Braitenberg.

+As of version 1.1,
+*Tesseroids* is licensed under the BSD license
+(see LICENSE.txt).
+This means that it can be reused and remixed with fewer restrictions.

 .. _Leonardo Uieda: http://fatiando.org/people/uieda/